InteriMed/Medishift/.docs/AUTHORIZATION-COMPLETE-REPORT.md

 # Authorization System Improvements - Complete Implementation Report
-**InteriMed Platform | December 2024**
+**MediShift Platform | December 2024**

 ---

 ## 🎯 Executive Summary

-I have successfully implemented **comprehensive authorization and security improvements** for the InteriMed platform, addressing all critical gaps identified in the security review and implementing the requested **granular employee-level permissions with a new Team Settings interface**.
+I have successfully implemented **comprehensive authorization and security improvements** for the MediShift platform, addressing all critical gaps identified in the security review and implementing the requested **granular employee-level permissions with a new Team Settings interface**.

 ### What Was Delivered